awkena/qrlabelr/README.md

 library(qrlabelr)
 ```

+**Users who have R and RStudio already installed must ensure they are up to date before installing qrlabelr**

-## Usage
+# Usage
-### Generating field books
+## Generating field books
-To use qrlabelr, one must first generate a field book that shows the layout information for all experimental plots.
-Typically, layout information for all plots are obtained based on the experimental design and treatment randomization.
-There are free open-source software such as FieldHub (https://github.com/DidierMurilloF/FielDHub), which users can use to easily generate an input field book for plot label design in qrlabelr.
+To use qrlabelr, one must first generate a field book that shows the layout information for all experimental plots. **A field book is required as an input data frame in qrlabelr.**

+Typically, layout information for field plots are obtained based on the experimental design and treatment randomization.
+It is strongly recommended to have the grid coordinates of plots (row and column numbers of plots) included in the field book.

+There are free open-source software such as [FieldHub](https://github.com/DidierMurilloF/FielDHub), which users can use to easily generate an input field book for plot label design in qrlabelr.
 Other user-preferred software such as BMS can equally be used to generate an input field book if desired.

 **Input field books must be imported as a data frame into qrlabelr for use.
 We recommend that users save input field books as csv or as xls or xlsx files for easy import to qrlabelr**

-### Creating labels
-Creating field plot and general-purpose labels is easy.
+## Creating labels
 The qrlabelr package offers two user-centered options for creating plot labels affixed with QR codes.

 The first option involves the use of customizable functions to create rectangular field plot labels or any rectangular general-purpose plot labels embossed with QR codes.
 This option is for users who find working in R comfortable.